|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 Greeley biographer Ralph R. Fahrney wrote: "In the summer of 1864, Horace Greeley became involved in one of the most unique episodes of his startling career.
 All the motives and impulses which may have actuated the eccentric philosopher to participate in an affair embarrassing to the administration, and boding ill for his own personal reputation, are extremely difficult to determine; the strange quirks of a fanciful and impetuous disposition often led the keenly sensitive mind on tangential by-paths for which no rational explanation is entirely adequate."76

-"Whether the 'distinguished Confederates' were authorized to make such generous overtures or not, Greeley perceived the danger in allowing them to hobnob so intimately with leaders of the peace movement," wrote biographer Ralph R. Fahrney.
-"By all means, thought Greeley, 'sham Democracy' should not be allowed to capitalize peace proffers from Confederate sources by parading them before a war-weary people perhaps in a highly distorted form as additional proof that the administration indiscriminately prosecuted the war for the benefit of the Republican party and the complete subjugation of a portion of the American people.
+Biographer Ralph R. Fahrney wrote that Greeley thought "'sham Democracy' should not be allowed to capitalize peace proffers from Confederate sources by parading them before a war-weary people — perhaps in a highly distorted form — as additional proof that the administration indiscriminately prosecuted the war for the benefit of the Republican party and the complete subjugation of a portion of the American people.
 If genuine offers were forthcoming worthy of consideration, they should be welcomed as heralds of returning tranquillity; in unacceptable, they should be set forth in their true light, and capitalized in the approaching campaign to the advantage of the Union party."78 The great Niagara caper began when Horace Greeley wrote President Lincoln on July 7:

 I venture to inclose you a letter and telegraphic dispatch that I received yesterday from our irrepressible friend, Colorado Jewett, at Niagara Falls.
 I think they deserve attention.
 Of course, I do not indorse Jewett's positive avertment that his friends...have 'full powers' from J.D., though I do not doubt that he thinks they have.
 I let that statement stand as simply evidencing the anxiety of the Confederates everywhere for peace.
 So much is beyond the doubt.

-Mr. Lincoln replied carefully two days later: "Your letter of the 7th, with inclosures, received.
+Mr. Lincoln replied carefully two days later — apparently deciding to give the troublesome editor a lesson in real world politics: "Your letter of the 7th, with inclosures, received.
 If you can find, any person anywhere professing to have any proposition of Jefferson Davis in writing, for peace, embracing the restoration of the Union and abandonment of slavery, what ever else it embraces, say to him he may come to me with you, and that if he really brings such proposition, he shall, at the least, have conduct, with the paper (and without publicity, if he choose) to the point where you shall met him.
 The same, if there be two or more persons."80

 I have yours of yesterday.
 Whether there be persons at Niagara (or elsewhere) who are empowered to commit the rebels by negotiation, is a question; but if there be such, there is no question at all that they would decline to exhibit their credentials to me, much more to open their budget and give their best terms.
 Green as I may be, I am not quite so verdant as to imagine, anything of the sort.
 I have neither purpose nor desire to be made a confidant, far less an agent, in such negotiations.
 But I do deeply realize that the rebel chiefs achieved, a most decided advantage in proposing or pretending to propose to have [Confederate Vice President] A[lexander].
 H. Stephens visit Washington as a peacemaker, and being rudely repulsed; and I am anxious that the ground lost to the national cause by that mistake shall somehow be regained in season for effect on the approaching North Carolina election.
 I will see if I can get a look into the hand of whomsoever may be at Niagara; though that is a project so manifestly hopeless that I have little heart for it, still I shall try.